A House From Love Actually Is For Sale (& Obviously It's Not Cheap)

 You either can't help watching Love Actually over and over again, or you think it's the worst.
-Either way, there's no denying its enduring popularity: 18 years after it first hit cinemas, it was back in the Netflix Top 10 again a couple of weeks ago.
+Either way, there's no denying its enduring popularity, 18 years after it first hit cinemas.

 It's also hard to deny that Love Actually is pure fantasy, so we can be forgiven for fantasising about moving into a house from the movie that's now for sale.
-It's situated on a super-cute mews street in Notting Hill, west London, and on the market for a cool £3.25 million.
+It's situated on a super-cute mews street in Notting Hill, west London, and on the market for a cool £3.25 million (approx. $6.14 million AUD).

 Advertisement